ddxtanx/GoveeAPI/README.md

 If you add other endpoints to server.py, add them to IFTTT and you'll be all good!

 Then, to start up the server, just run `nohup python3 server.py > server_log 2>&1 &` to start up the webserver in the background, and enjoy the control you now posses over your Govee devices!

+# Random advice, from my experiences
+I've been using this basically every day to help me wakeup using the wakeup feature.
+I've found that sometimes the bluetooth controller just stops connecting after a couple of days of uptime.
+To combat this, I basically just setup a cronjob to restart my pi at 1AM every day, as well as on every reboot starting up the webserver.
+Since doing thos, I haven't experienced any connection failures.
+If they do continue, however, I'll try and examine more about why it's happening and commit a fix for it.